cpq/bare-metal-programming-guide/README.md

 two components: a PHY (which transmits/receives electrical signals to the media like copper, optical cable, etc) and MAC (which drives PHY controller).
-On our Nucleo, the MAC controller is built-in, and the PHY is external (specifically, is is Microchip's LAN8720a).
+On our Nucleo, the MAC controller is built-in, and the PHY is external (specifically, it is Microchip's LAN8720a).

 MAC and PHY can talk several interfaces, we'll use RMII.
 For that, a bunch of pins must be configured to use their Alternative Function (AF).